CalebPecka/ATAC-Seq-Pipeline/README.md

 *How to Use*

+  - In your main directory, run the *initialization.sh* script.
+This will download hg38 chromosomal data which we need for future steps.
-  - Run the macro.sh script with 3 arguments.
+  - For each sample, run the macro.sh script with 3 arguments.
 The first being an input bam file, the second being an output directory.
   - For example:
     sh macro.sh /data/fakeFileLocation/3c39.bam /MACS2_out